ubuntupunk/visidian/Documentation.md

 2. **FZF Search Improvements**
    - Better error handling for FZF execution
-   - Enhanced preview with syntax highlighting (using `bat` if available)
+   - Enhanced preview with grep for context
    - Proper escaping of search queries and commands
    - File existence validation before opening
    - Detailed feedback about number of files and matches